-With two notable exceptions…
+With five notable exceptions…

-And lastly, this food also contains chelated minerals, minerals that have been chemically attached to protein.
+Next, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

 Pinnacle Grain Free Dog Food Review

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-As a group, the brand features an average protein content of 36% and a mean fat level of 19%.
-Together, these figures suggest a carbohydrate content of 38% for the overall product line.
+As a group, the brand features an average protein content of 30% and a mean fat level of 16%.
+Together, these figures suggest a carbohydrate content of 46% for the overall product line.

-And a fat-to-protein ratio of about 52%.
+And a fat-to-protein ratio of about 54%.

-Above-average protein.
-Above-average fat.
+Near-average protein.
+Near-average fat.
 And below-average carbs when compared to a typical dry dog food.